How Clive Sinclair pioneered the world's first Smart car and other inventions out of his A.I. Meta Lab

 Preview of IRIS eTrike prototype by Grant Sinclair

 Clive was amazingly prescient - he founded an Artificial Intelligence Research laboratory in the mid 1980s and was working on many highly innovative secret projects such as an autonomous one man flying machine!
 Having such a visionary for an uncle inspired me to develop my own electric vehicle products.
+Whereas Clive's vision for future transport was usually geared around affordability, my own interest was to produce an enclosed bike that is Faster, Cleaner and Safer than a regular bike.
+I was aware of Velomobiles and HPVs (Human Powered Vehicles) - bikes/trikes that could go as fast as some cars.
+In 2012, I had been given a tiny remote control helicopter at a party and noticed its foam body remained intact, with undamaged motor and battery, despite me crashing it several times in a row.
+I therefore decided on ultralight EPP foam for IRIS's body and wanted it fully enclosed with a high riding position so it would be completely weatherproof and feel safe when riding on the street.
 My IRIS eTrike prototype was previewed on BBC news in 2017.
 It was a top story seen by over ten million people worldwide - nerve wrecking as battery and motor samples arrived the day before filming.
 The public interest was unbelievable as I received hundreds of messages offering support from people all over the world.

 Preview of Production IRIS eTrike® by Grant Sinclair